nathants/s4/readme.md

 ## why

-s3 is awesome, but can be expensive, slow, and doesn't expose data locality.
+s3 is awesome, but can be expensive, slow, and doesn't expose data local compute or efficient data shuffle.

 ## what

-an s3 cli [compatible](https://github.com/nathants/s4/blob/master/tests/test_server.py) storage cluster that's cheap, fast, and exposes data local compute. use this for ephemeral data.
+an s3 cli [compatible](https://github.com/nathants/s4/blob/master/tests/test_server.py) storage cluster that is cheap and fast. exposes data local compute and efficient data shuffle.

+use this for maximum performance processing of ephemeral data, with durable inputs, outputs, and checkpoints going to s3.

+## how

+a ring of servers store files on disk placed via consistent hashing.

+a single metadata controller per server orchestrates out of process operations for data transfer, query, and compute.

+a thicker client allows the metadata controller to be thinner.

 ## non goals